LeeWannacott/DataCamp-Projects/README.md

 https://www.datacamp.com/profile/LeeWannacott

 Note: Py = Python , R = R statistical package.
-Github sometimes has problems viewing Juypter Notebook files; if this occurs enter notebook URL address at: https://nbviewer.jupyter.org/
+Github sometimes has issues viewing Juypter Notebook files; if this occurs enter notebook URL address at: https://nbviewer.jupyter.org/
 .
 Solutions to projects are not provided by DataCamp.

 # 1Py&R. Dr. Semmelweis and the Discovery of Handwashing